aneoconsulting/HIPE/Readme.md

 ### 2. Download prebuilt Software :
-### 	2.1 Requierements
-Please follow the guideline to install all prerequisites dependencies in the [requierements](wiki/Requirements.md) page
-### 	2.2 for Windows x86-64bits
+### 	2.1 for Windows x86-64bits
 Coming soon
-### 	2.3 for Linux x86-64bits
+### 	2.2 for Linux x86-64bits
 Coming soon

 ## 3. Build HIPE

+### Requirements

+Please follow the guideline to install all prerequisites dependencies in the [requierements](wiki/Requirements.md) page

 ### 	3.1 Build HIPE CORE

 Please follow this step to build the HIPE Core [how-to-build](wiki/Howto-Build/HowTo-build-core.md) **before to build any modules**

 ### 	3.2 Build HIPE MODULES
-Please follow this step to build the HIPE Modules [how-to-build](wiki/Howto-Build/HowTo-build.md)
+Please follow this step to build the HIPE Modules [how-to-build](wiki/Howto-Build/HowTo-build-core.md)

 ## 4. HOWTO :
 ## 	4.1 How to run